bbbwizard/modenet-swapper/README.md

 1. Node.js
 2. npm
 3. An Ethereum wallet with some ETH on the Mode network.
-4. A private key to that Ethereum wallet (strongly recommended to use a wallet with a small amount for testing/development purposes and never commit or disclose your private key).
+4. A private key to that Ethereum wallet (strongly recommended to use a wallet with a small amount for testing purposes and **never commit or disclose your private key**).

 ### Installation
 Clone the repository and install the dependencies: